-56. Requests the Secretary-General to convene the thirtieth Meeting of States Parties to the Convention from 15 to 19 June 2020, with full conference services, including documentation, as required;
+- 57. Welcomes the report of the thirty-first Meeting of States Parties to the Convention; - 58.
+Requests the Secretary-General to continue to provide services to the thirty-first Meeting of States Parties, including documentation, and to convene the thirty-second Meeting of States Parties to the Convention from 13 to 17 June 2022, with full conference services, including documentation, as required;